 Ubisoft has revealed its brand-new Assassin’s Creed game for mobile devices, through its Ubisoft Forward showcase.
-Ubisoft head East to China in their newest open-world mobile RPG, which is currently revealed to be titled Assassin’s Creed Codename Jade.
+Ubisoft heads East to China in their newest open-world mobile RPG, which is currently revealed to be titled Assassin’s Creed Codename Jade.
 Besides these, Ubisoft has also announced three new games, including an unannounced Assassin’s Creed title to be a part of the Netflix games library as well.

 At this moment in time, very little is known about this mysterious Project Jade.
 When more information is revealed, fans of the age-old franchise will be duly updated.
-However, if you are a regular reader of GamingonPhone, you probably know that we reported about this in February 2021.
+However, if you are a regular reader of GamingonPhone, you probably know that we reported on this in February 2021.

 Explore Ancient China in Assassin’s Creed: Codename Jade

 Fans will be able to freely explore Ancient China in the mobile Assassin’s Creed, which has been specifically optimized for touch-screen controls.
 “For the first time in our open-world games, you can create your own character”, said Marc-Alexis Côté, the executive producer of the franchise.
 “You’ll get the chance to do things like parkour atop the Great Wall of China, sneak through bustling cities, engage in intense combat, and discover the secrets and vastness of ancient China.”

 It seems like players will be getting a classic AAA Assassin’s Creed experience packed with stealth, action, and exploration, all of which will fit right onto handheld devices.
 Ubisoft has also released a trailer for the game.
 This definitely looks like one to watch here in the mobile gaming industry.

 Ubisoft has partnered with Netflix for three new mobile games